 Dr. Hall has brought new technology to Tuolumne County with the second generation of therapeutic lasers.
-Lite Cure is an FDA approved Class IV Laser.
-Early Class III therapeutic lasers are effective, but literally thousands of times less powerful than the new technology available today.
+Class IV Lasers are FDA approved for treatment for many conditions.
+Early Class III therapeutic lasers are effective, but literally thousands of times less powerful than the technology now available.
 Class III lasers are capable of penetration of only a few millimeters, while Class IV lasers can penetrate over 4 inches into the deep musculoskeletal tissue.

 The new lasers have been researched in European countries for several years, and it has been discovered that specific wattage and modulation are now used for specific conditions, never before available until now.
 The perfect blend of chiropractic and laser therapy produces phenomenal results in extremely short periods of time.